VarshiniiiiBM/CSPM_Project/Agenda.md

 *Manaf and Anisha: Development of wireless communication between the STM board and PC for data transfer, with potential chart integration in the dashboard.

-*Smit: Coil wire diameter calculation and new simulation design.
+*Smit: Coil wire diameter calculation.

 *Murtuza:  Inductance calculation and stm32 code for sending json data in array format.